 Missing in Minnesota is the true story of two sisters who vanished, the father who kept searching, and the adults who conspired to keep the truth hidden.

 On April 19, 2013, Samantha and Gianna Rucki disappeared during a custody and divorce dispute involving their parents – Sandra Grazzini-Rucki and David Rucki.

 The sisters were taken by their mother near their home in Lakeville, Minnesota, in violation of a court order.

-For the next two and a half years, David Rucki, his attorney Lisa Elliott, and his sister, Dr. Tammy Love, were tormented and harassed by a group of family court conspiracy theorists who used the disappearance of David’s daughters and his divorce proceeding with his ex-wife as a vehicle to purse their personal vendettas against the judicial system.
+For the next two and a half years, David Rucki, his attorney Lisa Elliott, and his sister, Dr. Tammy Love, were tormented and harassed by a group of family court conspiracy theorists who used the disappearance of David’s daughters and his divorce proceeding with his ex-wife as a vehicle to pursue their personal vendettas against the judicial system.